skilgoreT/subl/README.md

 ## subl

 The subl repo contains a chef-solo based installer for Sublime Text 2.
 This is for sharing my own personal module and keybinding preferences between OSX and ubuntu desktops.
+The installed modules and keybindings are shared between linux and OSX installs of the editor and can be pushed up to git hub from either platform.

 ## Bootstrap
 The bootstrap script assumes you have a system ruby (>1.8.7) and will installs rvm (Ruby Version Manager) if it is not already present to upgrade you to the latest ruby for your system.
 Bootstrap also install rubygems from source and the chef gem.
 This script only need be run once or not at all if you have working version of ruby >1.9. (buyer beware)